 The location is good for short walks if you have extra time to relax.

-Hagar Qim and Mnajdra, just 2 kilometres away.
+- Hagar Qim and Mnajdra, part of the Megalithic Temples of Malta, just 2 kilometres away.

-Ghar Lapsi.
+- Ghar Lapsi a small bay.
 Proceeding further up the coast up to Dingli cliffs.
 It is a very nice area to explore and ample space for walks and being a quiet area free from any buildings.

 The Blue Grotto in Malta is an attraction for all the family.